AdamBelloum/Tutorials/Introduction-to-ai/docs/Teaching-assesment-GenAI-era.md

 # GenAI: embraced but bounded

 - GenAI is seen as:
-  - A powerful tool to **support learning and teaching** (practice questions, feedback, content generation).
+  - A `powerful tool` to **support learning and teaching** (practice questions, feedback, content generation).
   - A source of new possibilities (personalised learning, simulations).

 - But not as a new educational “principle”:
-  - Educational goals and didactics must lead; GenAI is an instrument, not the driver.
+  - Educational goals and didactics must lead; `GenAI is an instrument, not the driver`.

 ---

 # Core principles (1)

 - **Human in the lead**
-   - Students and staff remain fully responsible for work they submit.
+   - Students and staff remain `fully responsible` for work they submit.
-   - Assessment must be performed by appointed examiners; grading cannot be outsourced to GenAI.
+   - Assessment must be performed by `appointed examiners`; grading cannot be outsourced to GenAI.

 - **Transparency**
-   - Students must be explicit about if and how they used GenAI.
+   - `Students` must be `explicit` about if and how they used GenAI.
-   - Lecturers must clearly define allowed uses and how to document them.
+   - `Lecturers` must `clearly` define `allowed uses` and `how to document them`.

 ---